greg-js/arch-wiki-md-repo/wiki/_content/english/Syslinux.md

 After this, proceed to install the Syslinux boot code (`mbr.bin` or `gptmbr.bin`) to the Master Boot Record 440-byte boot code region (not to be confused with MBR aka msdos partition table) of the disk, as described in the next sections, respectively.

 **Note:** For a partitionless install, there is no need to install the Syslinux boot code to the MBR.
+You could skip below and jump to [#Configuration](#Configuration).
 See [[1]](https://unix.stackexchange.com/questions/103501/boot-partiotionless-disk-with-syslinux).

 ##### MBR partition table